 The TWU Libraries

 The TWU Libraries provide information services, education, and resources for teaching, learning, and research in a global environment to support faculty and prepare students for success in their professional and personal lives.
-Library staff teaches research skills and offer library instruction in the classroom, in the Libraries and over the web.
+Library staff teach research skills and offer library instruction in the classroom, in the Libraries and over the web.
 They are also available to assist faculty with their teaching and research needs.

 In addition to the multiple resources of the TWU Libraries, students and faculty may use the libraries of more than 125 participants in Texshare, and interlibrary loan access to the collections of over 16,000 national and international members of OCLC in more than 100 countries.